Admissions and Enrollment Options for High School Students

 - Letter of recommendation from high school counselor or principal (Traditional program only unless requested by our office for Youth Options) each term you wish to enroll.

-- The UW System application by July 15 for fall, Dec 1 for spring, and 6 weeks before the start of summer term (only the Traditional and Course Options programs are available for summer term).
+- The University Special student application using the UW System application by July 15 for fall, Dec 1 for spring, and 6 weeks before the start of summer term (only the Traditional and Course Options programs are available for summer term).
 Note: Continuing students from the previous term do NOT need to submit a new University Special student application (UW System app).
 Please inform the University Special student advisor of your desire to continue to the next term and submit all other required documents.

 - Wait for notification of admission decision via email or USPS.
 If admitted you will receive: